rikakomoe/cpp-docs/docs/cpp/cpp-type-system-modern-cpp.md

 auto name = "Lady G.";       // Declare a variable and let compiler
                              // deduce the type.
 auto address;                // error.
 Compiler cannot deduce a type
-                             // without an intializing value. age = 12;                    // error.
+                             // without an initializing value. age = 12;                    // error.
 Variable declaration must
                              // specify a type or use auto! result = "Kenny G.";         // error.
 Can’t assign text to an int.